Day 1 - Saturday

 Riding: 7 hours

 Today is dedicated to the magnificent scenery of the plateau of Colle dell’Orso and the cowboys.
-During this ride you will enjoy the most splendid views of the Abruzzi and Matese Mountain ranges, with peaks of appr.
+During this ride, you will enjoy the most splendid views of the Abruzzi and Matese Mountain ranges, with peaks of appr.
 6,500 feet.
-The most impressive scene of all is, however, the herds of cattle and wild horses in the plains.
-After this, you return to “cowboy-land”, over the hills and through the valleys, you ride as far as the so-called Magic Forest.
-Today you enjoy a picnic.
+The most impressive scene of all is, however, the herds of cattle and wild horses on the plains.
+You ride along with or even cross through the herds. before finding a nice place for the picnic.

 Day 6 - Thursday